Show no mercy: The tragedy in Xinjiang

 When the Chinese encountered them properly again in the 18th century, they met a thoroughly Turkified people: Uighur mores, as an exiled Turkic scholar in Delhi took great pride in telling me, had more in common with Mughal India than Qing China.
 The Manchu founders of the Qing dynasty, of course, had their own similarities with the Mughals: they were outsiders, invaders who became masters.
 They saw themselves as a people apart, a “master race”, superior to their Han subjects.
-But, like the Mughals, they co-opted the people they vanquished and relentlessly expanded the frontiers of the territory gratefully inherited by their successor states .
+But, like the Mughals, they co-opted the people they vanquished and relentlessly expanded the frontiers of the territory gratefully inherited by their successor states.
 The Qing pacification of Xinjiang — the name they superimposed on the new borderland — was as savage as the Mughal pacification of India had been.
 Over a three-year period beginning in 1755, they massacred the Mongol Buddhist Dzungars out of existence.

 But the Chinese rule that followed effectively collapsed under the weight of the Hui — ethnic Han Muslim — rebellions which erupted in 1862 and raged for 15 years.
 In this turbulent interlude, an Uzbek called Yakub Beg, formerly a dancing boy, succeeded not only in founding an empire of his own in Xinjiang but also in convincing the British in India that he was their great hope against Russia.
 The Times praised the “wise and just” man who claimed to admire Queen Victoria, and emissaries raced from Calcutta for an audience with him.
 Beg was a severe ruler—he enforced Sharia, set loose whip-bearing religious police on transgressors, and taxed his subjects pitilessly to pay for European weapons—and the severity of his reign made some local Turkis nostalgic for Chinese rule.
 The Chinese, for their part, were reluctant at first to undertake another costly mission to Xinjiang.
 But Zuo Zongtang, the storied Qing general, persuaded the emperor to authorise an expedition.
 Beg, deserted by his army even before Zuo reached Xinjiang, died in the summer of 1877.

 This time, the Chinese set up Xinjiang as a province and appointed Urumqi as its capital.
 The locals were made to kneel before their conquerors and adopt Chinese customs, and officers were given the power to execute delinquents.
 Away from Xinjiang, however, the Qing Empire was imploding.
-The Han majority, more and more resentful of the growth of European influence and the spread of Christianity, did not identify with China’s Manchu rulers.
+The Han majority, more and more resentful of the growth of European influence and the spread of Christianity, identified less and less with China’s Manchu rulers.
 And, after the demise of the Qing Empire in 1912, the country plunged into warlordism and fratricide.
 In 1933, a tiny group of Uighur reactionaries seized the town of Khotan, imposed Sharia, forced the Chinese to convert to Islam, and proclaimed the birth of the Turkic-Islamic Republic of East Turkestan.
 It was stamped out within a year by Hui Muslims.
 One of the founders was decapitated and his head put on display outside the main mosque in Kashgar, the doomed republic’s capital city.
 Over the next decade, Sheng Shicai, Xinjiang’s spectacularly mercenary Chinese warlord, presided over its conversion into a Soviet outpost.

 Mao never had the disposition for accommodation.
 His revolution banalised murder.
 His “liberation” bureaucratised terror

 Sheng was not motivated by ideology: self-enrichment and self-preservation were his only concerns.
 His opportunism, however, ripened the conditions for the successful emergence, in 1943, of the Soviet-sponsored East Turkestan Republic.
 Although its figurehead was a pious Uzbek, the intellect behind it was a Moscow-trained Uighur schoolteacher called Ahmadjan Kasimov.
 The ETR was conceived as a modern secular democratic state.
 It mobilised people around the promise of political freedoms — of speech, assembly, religion—and the right to elect rulers in a free vote.
 Then, just as the its troops began making gains against the Chinese, Stalin withdrew his support.
 The ETR’s cautious founders offered to discard their clamour for secession provided China — itself consumed by civil war between Chiang Kai-shek’s Nationalists and Mao’s communists — granted it autonomy.
-In August 1949 — two months before he triumphantly hoisted the red flag in Beijing — Mao invited the leaders of the ETR to the Chinese capital for discussions.
-The aircraft carrying them disappeared after takeoff.
+In August 1949, two months before he triumphantly hoisted the red flag in Beijing, Mao invited the leaders of the ETR to the Chinese capital for discussions.
+The aircraft carrying them disappeared after take-off.